CometVoid/Cataclysm/Items/Weapons/Mace.md

 | ------------ | --- | ---- | ------- | ----- | ----- | ------ | ------------------------------ |
 | Melee(Light) | +2  | 4    | Engaged | 3     | 20   | 0      | Disorient 1, knockdown, stun 2 |

 Despite the seemingly primitive nature of 'hit thing with heavy stick', Maces are still very effective, very cheap, and very common weapons.
+This profile also works for hammers